-In Appendix Section A2, we show that these results are consistent with a dynamic extension of the model.
+In the Online Appendix (Section A1), we show that these results are consistent with a dynamic extension of the model.
 Specifically, if the social motives of each cohort are tied to the behavior of the previous cohort, equation (3) still defines a steady state value for ε_H^ .
 However, the equilibrium adjusts towards the new steady state according to the non-linear difference equation: